gabenitez/benford_test/README.md

 # Benford_test
-Kick and dirty way of plotting Berford's distribution of cripto assests values in binance
+Kick and dirty way of plotting Benford's distribution of cripto assests values from binance market

 # Installing
 ```